|Bar Leadership Institute

 Co-Chairs, Bar Leadership Institute Committee>

-Applications are now being accepted for the PBA Bar Leadership Institute Class of 2013-2014
+Applications Now Being Accepted for PBA Bar Leadership Institute Class of 2017-18

-The criteria for inclusion in the 10-member class is a demonstration of leadership ability in some capacity, a willingness to make the time commitment to the seven-month program and age 38 years or younger or have practiced five years or less.
+The criteria for inclusion in the 10-member class are a demonstration of leadership ability in some capacity, a willingness to make the time commitment to the seven-month program and being 38 years old or younger or having practiced five years or less.
 Membership in the PBA is required; however, prior active participation in the PBA is not a criterion.